icesi-ops/sd-exam1/final_project/README.md

 - Create a Helm chart for the application that:
 • Defines a deployment 2 or more pods
 • Defines a health check on the deployment that makes sure /health is responding with a 200
-• Defines a kubernetes service using ClusterIP
+• Defines a kubernetes service using NodePort
 • Defines a kubernetes ingress to allow traffic on to the pods

 - Create a script (either a standalone script or using Make, Rake, etc..) that automates building and deploying the application to a k8s cluster.